InformaticsMatters/squonk/docker/deploy/portal/keycloak-jars-tomcat8/Readme.txt

-The following jars are part of the keycloak distro but were removed or upgraded: commons-codec-1.6.jar  commons-logging-1.1.3.jar  httpclient-4.3.6.jar  httpcore-4.3.3.jar
+The following jars were upgraded from what is provided in keycloak 1.9.1.FINAL: jackson-annotations, jackson-core, jackson-databind upgraded from 2.5.4 to 2.6.4 bcprov-jdk15on and bcpkix-jdk15on upgraded from 1.5.2 to 1.5.3